 CLICK HERE to send an e-mail to release notes to report student absence, late arrival, or early release.

-It is the policy of U-32 and of the Washington Central Supervisory Union to set high expectations for consistent student attendance in accordance with Vermont law.
+It is the policy of U-32 and of the Washington Central Unified Union District to set high expectations for consistent student attendance in accordance with Vermont law.
 Consistent attendance is important for a student’s academic, social, and emotional growth, as well as for the development of responsible and effective work/study habits.
 We want all students to be able to complete a course of study that will prepare them for adulthood.

 Encouraging students to take full advantage of educational opportunities available to them is a responsibility shared by students, families, our schools, and our communities.
 Teachers are best able to help students grow when students meet attendance expectations.
 Inconsistent or poor attendance by some students in a class can have an adverse effect on the general educational environment of the entire class.